 Title: Assistant Professor

 B.S., University of Michigan (2006)

 Ph.D., Michigan State University (2011)

-I use stable isotopes and other molecular tools to study the ecology of modern and ancient animal populations.
-I am broadly interested in population ecology and human-mediated changes in animal diet and distribution.
-Much of my research focuses on oceanic seabirds, which regularly traverse thousands of kilometers as they forage on a diversity of marine fish and invertebrates.
+I use stable isotopes and other tools to study the ecology of modern and ancient animal populations.
+I am broadly interested in population ecology and human-mediated changes in animal diet and distribution, and much of my research focuses on seabirds.
 Oceanic seabirds can provide a unique perspective on food webs over the vast spatial scales at which they forage.
-They also provide a means of investigating interesting topics such as the relationship between genetic and foraging diversity in species that have few physical barriers to dispersal.
-My research has addressed topics such as individual specialization, population-level foraging segregation, and fishery-induced changes to marine food webs.
+Seabirds also provide dynamic study systems in which to investigate the impacts of natural and human-induced environmental variation on foraging behaviors, reproduction, and sexual ornaments.
+My current research focuses on the link between foraging and carotenoid-based ornaments, individual dietary specialization of seabirds and invasive island predators, and historic shifts in marine food web structure and marine predator foraging niches.
 I am also interested in the subjects of ecologically-mediated population divergence, salt loading in marine vertebrates, and radiocarbon dating.

 Wiley A, Ostrom P, Welch A, Fleischer R, Gandhi H, Southon J, Stafford T, Penniman J, Hu D, Duvall F, James H (2013) Millennial-scale isotope records from a wide-ranging predator show evidence of recent human impact to oceanic food webs.
 Proceedings of the National Academy of Sciences of the United States of America 110: 8972-9877.